Rematriation: Feminist scholarship

 The concept of rematriation was introduced in a manuscript-turned-book self-identified to be a "Native perspective on Sociology and Feminism".
 Lee Maracle's initial 1988 manuscript, turned 1996 published book titled I Am Woman, (subtitled the previous), was the first traceable introduction of the word rematriation.
 Introduced in this way, the concept easily became a topic of discussion within feminist discourse and academia.

-Rematriation has become widely adopted as a core aspect of the ethics of care being used in feminist writing, activism, and scholarship.
-This feminist ethics of care, in turn, has been adopted by many interdisciplinary departments in academia, and has become widely used by anthropologists, sociologists, and others performing research through a feminist lens.
+Rematriation has become adopted as a core aspect of the ethics of care being used in feminist writing, activism, and scholarship.
+This feminist ethics of care, in turn, has been adopted by many interdisciplinary departments in academia, and is used by anthropologists, sociologists, and others performing research through a feminist lens.
 Feminist academics have continued to conceptualize rematriation, and some have come to believe it reaches further than the act of returning land or an item.
 For them, it also symbolizes a responsibility, after the act of return, to continue interacting with and uplifting the communities who are underrepresented; it symbolizes a responsibility for aiding in systematic change.
 These widening ideas of rematriation continued the discourse, connecting colonial systems of patriarchy to a plethera of social issues (such as the right of women to vote, the isolation of Native communities due to their matriarchial systems, the targeting of Black individuals by police and institutions of power, etc.).

 It is important to note that feminism is differentiated from rematriation, while some scholars argue for the reliance on Native feminism for rematriation, others argue against the use of the two terms together as antonymous.
 Feminism was established for and by white women explicitly (Ramirez, 25) and fails to incorporate the cultural specifications that rematriation relies on.
 Because feminism frequently lacks the cultural connections to Native Nations, some argue that the danger lies within assimilation of Native women specific challenges into the broader scope of feminism, ultimately erasing important cultural and ecological connections (Trask, 1996).